 You'll be recognized for on-time shipping if tracking shows your item was either shipped within the stated handling time or delivered by the estimated delivery date.
 If there's no tracking available, we'll check with your buyer.
 If your buyer confirms the item was delivered on time — you'll be recognized for on-time shipping.

-We'll only consider a shipment as late if:
+eBay will only consider a shipment as late if:

 - Tracking shows the item was delivered after the estimated delivery date, unless there's an acceptance scan within your handling time or there's confirmation from the buyer of on-time delivery